mrocklin/blog/_posts/work/2018-01-30-hdf-in-the-cloud.md

     *Good:* Works with existing files, no complex FUSE tricks

-    *Bad:* Requires changes to the HDF library and all downstream libraries (like Python wrappers).
+    *Bad:* Requires plugins to the HDF library and tweaks to downstream libraries (like Python wrappers).
 Probably not performance optimal

-3.  **HDF + Web Service:** Continue using HDF, but buffer it with a distributed service
+3.  **Build a Distributed Service:** Allow others to serve this data behind a web API, built however they think best

-    *Good:* Probably decently fast, probably also works for efficient writes
+    *Good:* Lets other groups think about this problem and evolve backend solutions while maintaining stable frontend API

-    *Bad:* Complex to write and to deploy.
+    *Bad:* Complex to write and deploy.
 Probably not free.
-It hides our data behind someone who owns and runs a service, introducing an intermediary.
+Hides data behind an intermediary.

 4.  **New Formats for Scientific Data:** Design a new format, optimized for science use on the cloud